Raigyo/three-js/README.md

 ### Adding Realism

+- Textures (TextureLoader)
+- Panorama / 'Power Of Two' Rule
+- Cast shadows (add shadows from the objects).
+Only works with spot lights and directional lights

 ## How to use

 **Warning**: WebGL / material or hardware acceleration has to be enabled in your browser.